Table of Contents

 - Rock salt – As the name suggests, rock salt takes on the appearance of small rocks or pebbles.
 Rock salt tends to have a high amount of calcium sulfate, which doesn’t make it the best option for water softening.
 Many people find that rock salt isn’t great at dissolving in water, and can actually leave behind a residue.
 It’s quite economical – but you get what you pay for.

 - Evaporated salt – Evaporated salt usually comes in pellet form, and has the highest purity rate of all salt types.
-For this reason, it tends to be the most expensive to buy, and is the recommended option for your salt-based water filtration system.
+For this reason, it tends to be the most expensive to buy, and is the recommended option for your salt-based water softener system.
 The biggest benefit of pure evaporated salt is that it contains very little other minerals that might lead to a build-up of insoluble matter in the resin tank and affect the efficiency of the water softening process.

 - Solar salt – You’ll find solar salt in either crystal or pellet form.
 The evaporation of seawater forms solar salt, which is naturally highly pure.
 However, solar salt hasn’t proven to work very well on water with a high level of water-hardening minerals, so it’s not the best option for people with harder household water.